American West travel is a favorite pastime of ours! We love primarily traveling the American West for two main reasons

 The Cottonwood Trail is 2.5 miles long & makes a loop which includes the Riverside Campground.
 It’s a basic hike, great for nearly anyone.
 Most of it's relatively flat, but there are a few sloping areas – not bad.
 Some gravelly parts can be a little slippery.
 So be sure to have good hiking shoes!
 We didn’t do the entire route, since we wanted to stay within the campground on this trip.

 If you think this might be an interesting camping area for you when you travel the American West - here's where to go for some detailed info: Click Here>

 As we said also, highly recommended is Wright's Guide to Free Camping.
 He also has some other cool camping guides.
 Look them over, see if they might be right up your alley...

-We don't usually go to resorts, but instead try to find a nice house or even a condo to rent.
-We typically look around for something on Air BnB, VRBO, Home Away or something of that nature.
+We love to spend time in Hawaii.
+We travel there fairly frequently.
+Remember - Hawaii is part of America!
+And it's in the American West!
+We don't usually go to resorts, but instead try to find a nice house or even a condo to rent when our stay is more than a couple of days.
+We often look for something on Air BnB, VRBO, Home Away or something of that nature.

-Check out a few of our photos.
+Check out some of our Hawaiian photos.